 6. “I Accept the Offer”

 It’s common for insurance companies to reach out to you soon after the accident and offer a lowball settlement upfront.
-They are hoping the stress of medical bills and missing work will encourage you to take the offer—but it’s usually way less than what will cover your damages.
+They hope the stress of medical bills and missing work will encourage you to take the offer, but it’s usually way less than what will cover your damages.

 Getting Legal Assistance for Your Georgia Car Accident Case

 At John Foy & Associates, we have developed a strong reputation throughout Georgia over the last 20 years.
 We are not afraid to stand up to insurance companies and fight for the compensation our clients deserve.
-That’s why we’ve helped countless car accident victims win their cases—at no-risk.
-To schedule a FREE consultation with the best attorney for you, call us at (404) 400-4000 or contact us online today.
+That’s why we’ve helped countless car accident victims win their cases at no risk.
+To schedule a free consultation with the best attorney for you, call us or contact us online today.